Trotskyism: Vietnam

+Sri Lanka

 In Sri Lanka, a group of Trotskyists (known as the "T Group"), including South Asia's pioneer Trotskyist, Philip Gunawardena, who had been active in Trotskyist politics in Europe, and his colleague N. M. Perera, were instrumental in the foundation of the Lanka Sama Samaja Party (LSSP) in 1935.
 It expelled its pro-Moscow wing in 1940, becoming a Trotskyist-led party.
-In 1942, following the escape of the leaders of the LSSP from a British prison, a unified Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI) was established in India, bringing together the many Trotskyist groups in the subcontinent.
-The BLPI was active in the Quit India Movement and the labour movement, capturing the second oldest union in India.
-Its high point was when it led the strikes which followed the Bombay Mutiny.
+After a prison break it helped form the short lived Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).

 After the war, the Sri Lanka section split into the Lanka Sama Samaja Party and the Bolshevik Samasamaja Party (BSP).
 In the general election of 1947, the LSSP became the main opposition party, winning ten seats, the BSP winning a further 5.
 It joined the Trotskyist Fourth International after fusion with the BSP in 1950 and led a general strike (Hartal) in 1953.

-In 1964, the LSSP joined a coalition government with Sirimavo Bandaranaike, with three members, NM Perera, Cholomondeley Goonewardene, and Anil Moonesinghe, brought into the new cabinet.
-This led to the expulsion of the party from the Fourth International.
-A section of the LSSP split to form the LSSP (Revolutionary) and joined the Fourth International after the LSSP proper was expelled.
-The LSSP (Revolutionary) later split into factions led by Bala Tampoe and Edmund Samarakkody.
-Another faction, the "Sakthi" Group, led by V. Karalasingham, rejoined the LSSP in 1966.

-In 1968, another faction of the LSSP (Revolutionary), led by Keerthi Balasooriya split, to form the Revolutionary Socialist League – more commonly known as the "Kamkaru Mawatha Group", after the name of their publication – and joined the International Committee of the Fourth International (ICFI).
-In 1987, the group changed its name to Socialist Equality Party.
+In 1964 a faction of the LSSP broke away in response to the party joining the governing coalition of Sirimavo Bandaranaike and affiliated itself with the International Committee of the Fourth International who shared their critiques of Trotskyist parties joining bourgois governments.
+In 1968 they would officially form the Revolutionary Communist League which would eventually become the Socialist Equality Party in 1996.

 In 1974, a secret faction of the LSSP, allied to the Militant group in the United Kingdom, emerged.
 In 1977, this faction was expelled and formed the Nava Sama Samaja Party, led by Vasudeva Nanayakkara.

+India

+In 1942, following the escape of the leaders of the Sri Lankan LSSP from a British prison, a unified Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI) was established in India, bringing together the many Trotskyist groups in the subcontinent.
+The BLPI was active in the Quit India Movement and the labour movement, capturing the second oldest union in India.
+Its high point was when it led the strikes which followed the Bombay Mutiny.

 In India, the BLPI fractured.
 In 1948, at the Fourth International's request, the party's rump dissolved into the Congress Socialist Party as an exercise in entryism.

 Europe

-The French section of the Fourth International was the Internationalist Communist Party (PCI).
-In 1952 the party split when the Fourth International removed its Central Committee and split again when in 1953, the Fourth International itself divided.
-Further divisions occurred over which independence faction to support in the Algerian War.